-(1) A \$1.00 increase (decrease) in the assumed initial public offering price of \$ per share, the midpoint of the range set forth on the cover page of this prospectus, would increase (decrease) each of additional paid-in capital, total stockholders' equity and total capitalization by \$ million, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same, and after deducting estimated underwriting discounts and commissions payable by us.
-Each increase of 1.0 million shares in the number of shares offered by us, together with a \$1.00 increase in the assumed offering price of \$ per share, would increase additional paid-in capital, total stockholders' equity and total capitalization by approximately \$ million.
-Similarly, each decrease of 1.0 million shares in the number of shares offered by us, together with a \$1.00 decrease in the assumed offering price of per share, would decrease additional paid-in capital, total stockholders' equity and total capitalization by approximately \$ million.
-The pro forma as adjusted information discussed above is illustrative only and will adjust based on the actual public offering price and terms of this offering determined at pricing.
+(1) A \$1.00 increase (decrease) in the assumed initial public offering price of \$ per share, the midpoint of the range set forth on the cover page of this prospectus, would increase (decrease) each of additional paid-in capital, total stockholders' equity and total capitalization by \$ million, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same, and after deducting estimated underwriting discounts and commissions and estimated offering price of \$ per share, would increase of 1.0 million shares in the number of shares offered by us, together with a \$1.00 increase in the assumed offering price of \$ per share, would increase of 1.0 million shares in the number of shares offered by us, together with a \$1.00 increase in the assumed offering price of \$ per share, would increase of 1.0 million shares in the number of shares offered by us, together with a \$1.00 increase in the assumed offering price of \$ per share, would increase of 1.0 million shares in the number of shares offered by us, together with a \$1.00 increase in the assumed offering price of \$ per share, would increase of 1.0 million shares in the number of shares offered by us, together with a \$1.00 increase in the assumed offering price of \$ per share, would increase of 1.0 million shares in the number of shares offered by us, together with a \$1.00 increase in the assumed offering price of \$ per share, would increase of 1.0 million shares in the number of shares offered by us, together with a \$1.00 increase in the assumed offering price of \$ per share, would increase of 1.0 million shares in the number of shares offered by us, together with a \$1.00 increase in the assumed offering price of \$ per share, would increase of 1.0 million shares in the number of shares offered by us, together with a \$1.00 increase in the assumed offering price of \$ per share, would increase of 1.0 million shares in the number of shares offered by us, together with a \$1.00 increase in the assumed offered by us, as a additional paid-in capital, total stockholders' equity and total capitalization by approximately \$million.
+Similarly, each decrease of 1.0 million shares in the number of shares offered by us, together with a \$1.00 decrease in the assumed offering price of \$pre share, would decrease additional paid-in capital, total stockholders' equity and total capitalization by approximately \$million.
+The pro forma as adjusted information discussed above is illustrative only and will be adjusted based on the actual public offering price and terms of this offering determined at pricing.